Haji Abdul Qadeer

-Biography
+Early life

-Abdul Qadeer belonged to the influential Pashtun Arsala family from Nangarhar province of Afghanistan.
+Abdul Qadeer was born in 1951 in Jalalabad, Nangarhar Province.
+He belonged to the influential Pashtun Arsala family from Nangarhar province of Afghanistan.
 He was involved in Afghan politics even before the Soviet invasion of Afghanistan in 1979.
 When the Soviets invaded Afghanistan, Qadeer fought against them as a key resistance commander with the Hezb-e Islami Khalis faction.
 After the Soviet retreat in 1989 and the fall of the Afghan communist regime in 1992, Qadeer was appointed governor of Nangarhar province in eastern Afghanistan.
-In that capacity, he welcomed Osama bin Laden to Jalalabad in 1996.

 On 27 September 1996, the Taliban took power in Kabul with military support by Pakistan and financial support by Saudi Arabia.
 Qadeer had to flee from Nangarhar and entered neighbouring Pakistan.
 Because of his opposition to the Taliban (unlike Yunus Khalis), however, he soon faced trouble with the authorities in Pakistan.
 Qadir then left for Germany.
 In the following years he shuttled between Germany and Dubai where he had started a trading business.

 In 1999, Qadeer returned to Afghanistan and joined the Northern Alliance (United Front), which was the only resistance force left against the Taliban regime and its allies.
-The United Front included forces and leaders from different political backgrounds as well as from all Afghan ethnicities including Pashtuns, Tajiks, Uzbeks, Hazaras or Turkmens.
+The United Front included forces and leaders from different political backgrounds as well as from all Afghan ethnicities including Pashtuns, Tajiks, Uzbeks, Hazaras and Turkmens.
 Qadeer came to lead the United Front's Eastern Shura and ensured the alliance's influence in the largely Pashtun east of Afghanistan.

 From the Taliban conquest in 1996 until November 2001 the United Front controlled roughly 30% of Afghanistan's population in provinces such as Badakhshan, Kapisa, Takhar and parts of Parwan, Kunar, Nuristan, Laghman, Samangan, Kunduz, Ghōr and Bamyan.
 Ahmad Shah Massoud did not intend for the United Front to become the ruling government of Afghanistan.
 His vision was for the United Front to help establish a new government, where the various ethnic groups would share power and live in peace through a democratic form of government.

-Qadeer's younger brother Abdul Haq, a famous anti-Soviet resistance fighter, was executed by Taliban Interior Minister Mola Abdul Razaq from Zhob Pakistan, (captain Imam's student).
-Taliban agents on October 26, 2001 when trying to rally anti-Taliban support among the Pashtuns apart of the US-led effort against the Taliban after 9/11.
+Qadeer's younger brother Abdul Haq, a famous anti-Soviet resistance fighter, was executed by Taliban Interior Minister Mulla Abdul Razaq from Zhob Pakistan, (captain Imam's student).
+Taliban agents on October 26, 2001 when trying to rally anti-Taliban support among the Pashtuns as part of the US-led effort against the Taliban after 9/11.

-After the fall of the Taliban regime Abdul Qadeer joined with two other leaders, Hazrat Ali and Haji Mohammed Zaman, to lead the Eastern Shura.
+After the fall of the Taliban regime, Abdul Qadeer joined with two other leaders, Hazrat Ali and Haji Mohammed Zaman, to lead the Eastern Shura.
 After the 2001 Bonn Conference on Afghanistan, Afghan interim president Hamid Karzai nominated Qadeer to be one of the Vice Presidents of Afghanistan, and Minister of Public Works.

 Abdul Qadeer was alleged to have had connections with those engaged in Afghanistan's opium poppy trade.

+Death

 On 6 July 2002, Qadeer and his son-in-law were killed by gunmen.
 In 2004, one man was sentenced to death and two others to prison sentences for the assassination.